Jordanlouie1/WearableDisplay/howToRun.md

 - `CAMERA_PRESET` – Set a preset key before launching to select a predefined camera.
 - `CAMERA_SOURCE` – Override the capture source entirely.
 Use an integer (e.g., `1`) for a local device or a URL for a remote stream.
 When set, `VideoStream.py` automatically creates an `env-override` preset.
+- `DEFAULT_CAMERA_INDEX` – Preferred local camera index for `local-default` (defaults to `1`).
+The connector automatically adds `local-fallback` to try the opposite index when the preferred device is unavailable.

 Examples: